woywoy123/AnalysisG/README.md

 ## Introduction <a name="introduction"></a>
 The aim of this package is to provide Particle Physicists with an intuitive interface to **Graph Neural Networks**, whilst remaining Analysis agnostic.
-Specifically, the package was partly inspired by AnalysisTop, which allows for not only event selection customization, but at the individual particle level.
-This package adopts a similar approach, processed ROOT files (MadGraph5 Delphes, AnalysisTop, ...) containing trees, branches, and leaves are read by the UpROOT package and compiled into Particle pythonic objects.
+Following a similar spirit to AnalysisTop, the analyst is able to define a custom event class and define how variables within the ROOT file are related.
+For instance, if any truth matching to specific detector particles needs to be performed, this would be defined within the event class.

+The philosophy of this package is that the events within ROOT files are compiled into pythonic objects, where trees, branches and leaves define the relevant objects.
-The definition of a particle object is completely arbitrary, as long as the relevant leaves and branches are provided (see tutorial later on).
+Particle objects are defined by customized classes, which inherit some base class and relevant leaves and branches are provided as needed (see tutorial later on).
-In a similar spirit, collision events are compiled into Event python objects, which also allows for flexibility in terms of how particles are related (e.g. Truth Matching), providing a simplistic first step into inspecting samples for a given analysis.
+Within the event class any additional truth matching of particles can also be done, hence the customization of events.

-The second phase of the framework is the bridge between the Deep Learning realm and collision events.
+The second phase of the framework is to bridge the Deep Learning framework (PyTorch Geometric) and events within ROOT files.
-Similar to the event object definition, event graphs are arbitrarily defined and compiled into the PyTorch Geometric (PyG) Data object, which can be subsequently used in the DataLoader (more on this later).
+Similar to the event object definition, event graphs are arbitrarily defined and compiled into the PyTorch Geometric (PyG) Data object, these can be subsequently interfaced with a GraphLoader (more on this later).
 Event graphs should only contain particles relevant for the analysis, for instance, if some arbitrary model is to be evaluated on Monte Carlo truth particles (simulated particle interactions/decays), only those particles should be selected in the event graph rather than detector observables.
-Once these graphs are defined, functions can be applied to the graph, which extract relevant particle/event attributes, e.g. particle phi, missing ET, etc.
+Once these graphs have been defined, functions can be applied to the graph, which extract relevant particle/event attributes, e.g. particle phi, missing ET, etc. and add these as features of the graph.

-The final step of using the framework would involve the usage of an optimizer, which handles all the Deep Learning (PyTorch) function calls and matches input graph attributes with defined models.
+The final step of using the framework involves an optimization step, where models are trained to event graphs to optimize the model's internal parameters.
-As for larger projects, additional tools such as scheduling and condor submission DAG scripts can also be compiled.
+For larger projects additional tools such as scheduling and condor submission DAG scripts are also useful.

 ## Supported Monte Carlo Generators <a name="Generators"></a>
 ROOT files which originate from AnalysisTop can be easily processed and require minimal adjustment to the event compiler.